benolot/Cha-Cha-Slider/README.md

  - [x] Add slideForward() function
  - [x] Add jumpSlide() function
  - [x] Add custom text field to top right to allow for copyright info, etc

+# Version/Changelog

+_Currently in version 0.0.1 no changelog can be provided_